redhat-developer/intellij-openshift-connector/README.md

 ### Devfile support

-The plugin is now based on Odo 2.x, which brings support for Devfiles.
+The plugin is now based on [Odo](https://odo.dev), which brings support for Devfiles.
 A devfile is describing the way your component should be built, rebuilt, debugged.
 When creating a component, there is now two different choices:

 - Pick a devfile from a registry.
 The registry will contain devfiles specific to your component language, framework and variants (ex Java/Quarkus, Java/SpringBoot, Python/Django,...)
 - Your component has its own devfile and the plugin will automatically use it if it's there